Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Boosting

 Boost helps to promote the defined products on the top of your product display page when that query is searched.
-You, as a merchandiser, can promote products that bring in more revenue or visibility.
+As a merchandiser, you can promote products that bring in more revenue or visibility.

 But how do you decide what to promote and when to promote it?